camoo/enkap-edd-gateway/readme.txt

 3. Install the plugin by pressing the "Install" button.
 4. Activate the plugin by pressing the "Activate" button.
 5. Open the settings page for Easy Digital Downloads and click the "Payment Gateway" tab.
-6. Select "E-Nkap".
+6. Select "SmobilPay for e-commerce".
-7. Configure your E-nkap Gateway settings.
+7. Configure your SmobilPay for e-commerce Gateway settings.

 More details can be found on the [documentation website](https://support.enkap.cm)